benaitcheson/T2A2_Marketplace_App/README.md

 ```ruby
 get "/admins/sign_in", to: "admin#sign_in", as: :sign_in
 ```

 When a user clicks on the sign in button on the navbar the controller checks the routes for a path to do next.
-In this case it's a get request and it's just getting the sign in page from the views.
+In this case it's a get request and it's just getting the sign in page from the admin views.

-My guess is this is where the postgresql and AWS info goes...

 Speak about why i used X amount of controllers/models/views in rails